naala89/apiopenstudio_reverse_proxy/README.md

 ### Production environment

+#### .env
 Save your certificate key and certificate somewhere safe on your server, and update your `.env` to point to the file locations, e.g.:

 ```bash
 SSL_CERT_DIR=/path/to/cert/
 ```

-If need be, update `config/dynamic.yml` to contain the correct filenames for your certs.
+#### config/dynamic.yml

+Update the following entries to point to the correct domains:

+* `http.routers.traefik.tls.domains.*.main`
+* `http.routers.traefik.tls.domains.*.sans`

+Update the following entries to point to the correct filenames:

+* `tls.certificates.*.certFile`
+* `tls.certificates.*.keyFile`

 Configuration
 -------------